malikaiesh/Streameast/replit.md

-# YouTube Clone - Video Streaming Website
+# Stream East - Video Streaming Website

 ## Overview

-A complete YouTube-style video streaming platform built with pure PHP (no frameworks) that enables embedding and managing YouTube videos, Shorts, movies, and live sports streams.
-The application features a full-featured CMS admin panel for content management, SEO optimization, and monetization capabilities.
+A complete video streaming platform called **Stream East** built with pure PHP (no frameworks) that enables embedding and managing YouTube videos, Shorts, movies, and live sports streams.
+The application features a full-featured CMS admin panel for content management, SEO optimization, monetization capabilities, and a professional multi-section footer.

 ## User Preferences